"That's my man": OliveTheBoy surprises rumoured bae with flashy birthday gifts

 Ghanaian Afrobeats star OliveTheBoy was recently spotted with content creator and model Stephy Osei.

-The photogenic model shared a video of he recent birthday celebration tagging OliveTheBoy as her man.
+The photogenic model shared a video of her recent birthday celebration tagging OliveTheBoy as her man.

-The youngster has become one of Ghana's biggest music prospects having secured cosigns from top celebrities including King Promise and Mr Eazi.
+The youngster with hit songs like Good Sin and WonderBoy has become one of Ghana's biggest music prospects having secured cosigns from top celebrities including King Promise and Mr Eazi.

-In the video, OliveTheBoy was captured holding a bouquet of flowers as he relished his moments with the content creator.
+In the video, OliveTheBoy was captured holding a bouquet as he relished his moments with the content creator.

 The rumoured girlfriend was overjoyed as she flaunted boxes of flashy gifts reportedly received from her 22-year-old boyfriend.